 - 1. Insert the flue baffles. - 2.
 Install the canopy taking care to align the gasket without blocking the flueways.
 If gasket is damaged, replace as needed. - 3.
-Reinstall jacket top panel with #8 x 1⁄2" long sheet metal screws. - 4.
-Reinstall vent pipe on canopy and secure to collar with sheet metal screws. - 5.
+Reinstall flue cover plates, making sure rope gasket on each plate is in place and forms a gas tight seal.
+If damaged replace as needed. - 4.
+Reinstall jacket top panel and/or jacket upper right side access panel with #8 x 1⁄2" long sheet metal screws. - 5.
+Reinstall vent pipe on canopy and secure to collar with sheet metal screws. - 6.
 Close burner swing door.
-Secure door to front section with 5/16" bolts.
+Secure door to front section with 5/16" flange nut and washer (right side) and 5/16" x 31⁄2" lg. bolt (left side).